scare-scale/ScareScale/src/content/movie/frwaka-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /qj0GN10AC65FcJchKLTDmOFE15X.jpg
+synopsis: "Care worker Shoo, who is haunted by a personal tragedy, is sent to a remote village to care for an agoraphobic woman, who fears both her neighbours and the Na Sídhe – sinister folkloric entities she believes abducted her decades before."
 ---
-Care worker Shoo, who is haunted by a personal tragedy, is sent to a remote village to care for an agoraphobic woman, who fears both her neighbours and the Na Sídhe – sinister folkloric entities she believes abducted her decades before.